bensampson5/libsv/README.rst

   docker run --rm -it -v $(pwd):/code libsv

-Finally, within the Docker container, run ``pytest``:
+Finally, within the docker container, run ``pytest``:

 .. code:: bash

   pytest

-This will run all the LibSV testbenches for the entire library (Warning: This may take a while!).To list all the available LibSV testbenches, run:
+This will run all the LibSV testbenches for the entire library (*Warning: This may take a while!*).
+Instead, to list all the available LibSV testbenches, run:

 .. code:: bash